AviatrixSystems/terraform-provider-aviatrix/website/docs/index.html.markdown

 The Aviatrix provider is used to interact with Aviatrix organization resources.

-The provider allows you to manage your Aviatrix organization's gateway,tunnels, and other resources easily.
+The provider allows you to manage your Aviatrix organization's gateways, tunnels, and other resources easily.
 It needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.